Private-equity secondary market

 The private-equity secondary market has evolved into a dynamic and essential component of private equity, offering liquidity solutions to investors.
 As GP-led transactions grow and institutional participation expands, the secondary market is expected to continue increasing in volume and complexity.
-For the year ended December 31, 2024, market participants estimate annual secondary market volume of roughly $150 billion.
+For the year ended December 31, 2024, market participants estimate annual secondary market volume of roughly $160 billion.

 Types of Secondary Transactions

 Secondary transactions can be generally divided into two primary categories:

 LP Interest Secondaries (Sale of Fund Interests)

-This is the most common type of secondary transaction, involving the sale of an investor’s interest in a private-equity fund or a portfolio of multiple fund interests.
+This is the most common type of secondary transaction, involving the sale of an investors interest in a private-equity fund or a portfolio of multiple fund interests.
 Transactions may take several forms:

 Diagram of a simple secondary market transfer of a limited-partnership fund interest.
 The buyer exchanges a single cash payment to the seller for both the investments in the fund plus any unfunded commitments to the fund.